blakegarretson/essentials/main.md

   - [WinMerge](https://winmerge.org/): WinMerge has been around for a long time, and it’s still one of the best all-around solutions.
 I’m listing it here because I like it better than Meld for directory comparison, and for that task alone, it’s worth having it installed. **(Windows)**

+  - [KDiff3](https://apps.kde.org/kdiff3/) is the other venerable option that's been around forever, and does a few things better than Meld (namely directory comparison), but overall, it's never my first choice.
+(Tip: they hide the downloads [here](https://download.kde.org/stable/kdiff3/).)

 ## Compiled Language

 - [Go](https://golang.org/): Even though I don’t do a ton of programming in compiled languages anymore, when I do, I am usually making command line programs like file utilities, text manipulators, number crunching programs, etc, and Go fits the bill nicely.